 The game quickly proved to be unlike any other on the Wii, or most preceding JRPGs for that matter.
 Rather than the traditional, relatively slow-paced experience commonly associated with the genre, Xenoblade Chronicles took many cues from western RPGs like Oblivion and Skyrim, putting the player into a vast open world and letting them explore it at their leisure, interacting with NPCs, getting quests and farming items for a variety of means (primarily crafting new equipment).
 Combat in the game was no different, with the player seamlessly shifting into a fighting mode as they approached enemies and just as easily shifting back out once the threat was gone.

-Other elements of the combat system also prove to be atypical for the genre.
+Other elements of the combat system also prove to be quite different from the norm.
 A major focus of many fights is Toppling enemies to put them in a vulnerable state.
 Before that can be done, however, one must first use a skill to put them in Break status - this does nothing on its own, but it does leave the enemy vulnerable to followup status-afflicting skills like Topple.
 Only one character has the ability to do both of these things, which leads to necessary teamwork between characters.
 Much emphasis is also given to the unique abilities of Shulk's weapon, the Monado.
 It effectively serves as a great equalizer, not only in allowing him to do things like negate enemy buffs and deal damage to otherwise invulnerable enemies (notably the recurring villains known as the Mechon), but at times it even allows the player to peer into the future, seeing incoming attacks that could prove disastrous to a character (or even the entire party) and take steps to counteract them.
 For example, if a character is being targeted by a larger foe, the other characters present can attempt to Break and then Topple them to negate its attack, or use a Monado ability such as Speed (which grants an 80% evasion chance against all attacks for a brief period) to make the attack miss.

 Following up on this, Xenoblade's character archetypes are much less influenced by typical JRPG ones and are actually much more akin to those seen in MMORPGs.
 Dunban and Reyn primarily serve as tanks, for example, having relatively high HP and decent attacks, but mostly being focused on absorbing damage in place of characters with their high HP, defense and aggro-drawing abilities.
 Shulk, Riki and Melia primarily work as support by buffering allies and inflicting status effects on enemies.
 None completely fit into these archetypes, however - Shulk, for example, has healing abilities as well as a few effective attacks mixed into his repertoire, while Riki has odd abilities like putting all enemies in an area (and himself) to sleep, or an attack that cancels all debuffs on a single enemy, but doing extra damage for each one it removes.
 Riki also has the odd distinction of having more base HP than any other character (even the party tanks), allowing him to take a few more hits than one might expect.
 Melia may be the best example of this, however - she summons up to three "elements" at a time to serve as buffers; however, these elements are also used to perform attacks, removing that buffer from the party to damage the enemy.
 The player must carefully manage which elements to keep in effect and which ones to attack with, as well as time their usage properly so the party isn't caught without them at an inopportune time.